moment/momentjs.com/source/docs/query/is-daylight-saving-time.md

-`moment.fn.isDST` checks if the current moment is in daylight savings time or not.
+`moment#isDST` checks if the current moment is in daylight savings time.

 ```javascript
 moment([2011, 2, 12]).isDST(); // false, March 12 2011 is not DST